An0nYm0u5101/Python_Scripts/README.md

 # Python-Scripts

 ## hitz_top30
+Grabs all 30 songs in https://hitz.com.my/charts/hitz-30-chart and downloads it with youtube-dl.

 Install requirements with ``pip install -r requirements.txt``

 1. Run the script with ``--debug`` flag to enable debug mode.